 • Installed rough-in for fire suppression system,

 • Constructed an outbuilding, blessed with the name St. Juvenaly, to house a mechanical room, fire suppression equipment, and a restroom and gift shop.

-Our plans for Phase 3 include continuing preservation work on the roof of the church, restoration of the bell tower, the development of a museum in the Narthex of the church, and completion of the theft prevention and fire suppression systems.
+We also look forward to continuing preservation work on the roof of the church, restoring the bell tower, developing a museum in the Narthex of the church, and completing the theft prevention system.